HewlettPackard/X-TIME/training/README.md

 > !python Scripts\pywin32_postinstall.py -install
 > ```

-# Environment
+# User environment
 There are no special requirements except users may need to provide information about their proxy servers.
 The `xtime` may fail to download some or all datasets if proxy servers are not configured properly.
 To configure proxy servers, export two environment variables `HTTP_PROXY` and `HTTPS_PROXY`.
+In addition, the `Environment variables` section in this file briefly describes what environment variables users can/should use to enable or configure certain features of this project.

 # Datasets
-For a list of datasets, Jupyter notebooks and preprocesssing pipelines see this [README](./xtime/datasets/README.md) file.
+For a list of datasets, Jupyter notebooks and pre-processing pipelines see this [README](./xtime/datasets/README.md) file.
 Jupyter notebooks with exploratory data analysis (EDA) are available in the [notebooks](./notebooks/datasets) directory.